manojake/javascript-playground/JavascriptCheetSheet.md

 # Arrays

+Property can also be assigned to arrays.
+For instance arrayObj.myprop = 'myProp' is a valid piece of code.

 - Array.push() returns the new length of the array
 - Array.pop() removes and returns the last item
 - Array.shift() removes and returns the first item